camitz/CloudWatchAppender/README.md

 See [Instance Metadata](http://docs.amazonwebservices.com/AWSEC2/latest/UserGuide/AESDG-chapter-instancedata.html).

-The old patter %instanceid is deprecated, but still works.
+The old pattern %instanceid is deprecated, but still works.

+If you download the source code there is a tiny utility that tests all these keys on your system.

 ## Augmented %logger functionality